Vetëvendosje: 2013 protest controversy

-"As we have stressed with all leaders and particularly to Vetëvendosje, while the United States respects citizens’ rights to free speech and expression, we deplore the use of violent tactics in obstructing the democratic process.
+"As we have stressed with all leaders and particularly to Vetëvendosje, while the United States respects citizens' rights to free speech and expression, we deplore the use of violent tactics in obstructing the democratic process.
 Freedom of speech does not mean the right to restrict the freedom of movement of others.
-Vetëvendosje’s continued reliance on violent tactics undermines Kosovo’s reputation as an emerging democracy."
+Vetëvendosje's continued reliance on violent tactics undermines Kosovo's reputation as an emerging democracy."

 The reaction from Vetëvendosje was vague, with soon-to-be-gone Alma Lama being the first one to personally apologize to the U.S. ambassador.
-On 1 July 2013, Glauk Konjufca apologized to all foreign representatives visiting the Kosovo parliament on that day: "Specifically, there is the case of U.S. ambassador, but even other foreign representatives to whom we apologize in case they have experienced any unpleasant situation.
-But, analyzing the harm that the agreement causes, it sounded reasonable to us to act the way we did though I don't deny having possibly made some mistakes."
+On 1 July 2013, Glauk Konjufca apologized to all foreign representatives visiting the Kosovo parliament on that day: "It was precisely the case of the American ambassador, but also of any other ambassador who, if they experienced any unpleasant situation, we apologize to them.
+But, analyzing the damage of the agreement, it seemed reasonable to us to act in that way and I am not saying that there were no mistakes."

 The overall positioning of Vetëvendosje was described by Shpend Ahmeti statement: "The protest was not violent, we didn't want anyone to get hurt, we are sorry if someone actually did, but the negative effects of the agreement overrun any side effects of the protest", adding "the government is trying to show us as anti-American, which we are not".

 The deputy assistant of Secretary of State in the Bureau of European and Eurasian Affairs Philip Reeker, during his visit to Pristina a few days later, was harsh and very direct with Vetëvendosje, calling them "clowns who want to be violent".
 Vetëvendosje responded by calling Reekers' accusations as "unfair and non-democratic" and issuing a letter of complaint to the U.S. Department of State.